dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

       "patient_age": 50, # in years
   }
   ```
-  The patient_id and age will always be numeric, but may be sent in the JSON as
+  The true patient_id and patient_age will always be integers.
+But, the values
+  sent to this route in the above dictionary may contain integers, numeric
-  either an integer or a string containing an integer.
-Your code should be
+  strings, or a string with letters and numbers.
+Your code must be prepared
-  prepared for either.
+  to parse this input and determine whether the id and age are acceptable (i.e.,
+  can be turned into an integer) or rejected (if it contains any letters).
+So,
+  `123` or `"123"` should be accepted as patient_ids, while `"a54"` or `"aj"`
+  should be rejected.
   This route is called to register a new patient with your server.
 This would
   occur when a heart rate monitor is checked out and attached
   to a particular patient.
 This will allow you to initialize a patient in
   your server and be able to accept future heart rate measurements for this
   patient.
-It will always be called before any heart rate data for the patient
-  is sent.

 * `POST /api/heart_rate` that takes a JSON as follows:
   ```